udacity-tom/FEWD_Natural_Language_Processing/README.md

 - Javascript (async, fetch, wait, etc in a modular design)
 - Node (For server and client)
-- Webpack (for development & production purposes/configuration/optimisation)
+- Webpack (for development & production purposes for configuration/optimisation)
 - Jest (for JS testing)
 - Service Workers (for offline viewing of the webpage)
 - Basic Error handling (pass-through of API errors/protocol checks on URLs)